learn-co-curriculum/phase-0-macos-env-verification-py/README.md

-# Verify and Troubleshoot your macOS Environment Setup
+# Verify and Troubleshoot your MacOS Environment Setup

 ## Action Item